vlang/v/doc/docs.md

 Operations are not allowed on enum variables; they must be explicitly cast to `int`.

-Enums can have methods, just like structs
+Enums can have methods, just like structs.

 ```v
 enum Cycle {